defold/defold/editor/README.md

     The problem seems to be that the (windows) java class path points to an invalid home directory.

-  - If this fails because the github certificate cannot be verified, a hacky workaround is as follows:
+  - If this fails because the github certificate cannot be verified:

-    - open `lein.sh` with notepad
-    - search for `wget`, you should get a hit near `HTTP_CLIENT` definition
-    - stick in a `--no-check-certificate` flag
-    - save, retry
+          export HTTP_CLIENT='wget --no-check-certificate -O'

 * Follow the OS X/Linux instructions!

 ## OS X/Linux